spences10/svelte-migration-action/README.md

       - name: Checkout
         uses: actions/checkout@v4

-      - name: Analyze Svelte Migration
+      - name: Analyse Svelte Migration
-        uses: your-org/svelte-migration-action@v1
+        uses: spences10/svelte-migration-action@v1
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

 ## 🔧 Repository Setup

-**Important:** To enable PR comments and full functionality, you need to configure your repository permissions:
+**Important:** To enable PR comments and full functionality, you need
+to configure your repository permissions:

 ### Required GitHub Repository Settings

-1. **Workflow Permissions** (Settings → Actions → General → Workflow permissions):
+1. **Workflow Permissions** (Settings → Actions → General → Workflow
+   permissions):

    - Select **"Read and write permissions"**
-   - ✅ Check **"Allow GitHub Actions to create and approve pull requests"**
+   - ✅ Check **"Allow GitHub Actions to create and approve pull
+     requests"**

 2. **Why these permissions are needed:**
-   - **Read and write permissions**: Allows the action to post comments on pull requests
+   - **Read and write permissions**: Allows the action to post
+     comments on pull requests
-   - **Create and approve pull requests**: Enables the action to interact with PR comments and reviews
+   - **Create and approve pull requests**: Enables the action to
+     interact with PR comments and reviews

 ### Without these settings enabled: